Risk Based Testing - Know the right time to account it and implement it

 - Test/Project Manager must be informed of all the information as he is the owner of the risk assessment results and he must ensure smooth execution further

-- Test Analyst team needs to have thorough understanding from the business and domain perspective
+- Test Analyst team needs to have a thorough understanding of the business and domain perspective

 A risk-based testing approach addresses the size and complexity parameters of a regression testing suite in a methodical manner.
 You can measure the success by capturing the various metrics on the RBT implementation